ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 >
 > And the foundations of the thresholds shook at the voice of him who called, and the house was filled with smoke.
 And I said: "Woe is me!
 For I am undone; for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the LORD of hosts!"
 >
 > Then one of the seraphim flew to me, having in his hand a burning coal that he had taken with tongs from the altar.
-And he touched my mouth and said: Behold, this has touched your lips; your guilt is taken away, and your sin atoned for."
+And he touched my mouth and said: "Behold, this has touched your lips; your guilt is taken away, and your sin atoned for."
 >
-> And I heard the voice of the Lord saying, Whom shall I send, and who will go for us?"
-Then I said, Here I am!
+> And I heard the voice of the Lord saying, "Whom shall I send, and who will go for us?"
+"Then I said, Here I am!
 Send me."
 >
 > --- Isaiah 6.1--9